 - Can I pick and choose individual ads?
 Do I even need to?

 - What types of ads are supported?
 For example, can I display text-based, image-based as well as video-ads?
 And, are they all mobile-friendly?

-In cost per view (CPV) model, the blogger is paid every time the ad is displayed and viewed by a reader.
+- In the cost per view (CPV) model, the blogger is paid every time the ad is displayed and viewed by a reader.

-In a cost per action (CPA) model, the blogger is paid only after the reader acts, such as buying a product, installing a plug-in or signing up for an email list.
+- In a cost per action (CPA) model, the blogger is paid only after the reader performs an action, such as buying a product, installing a plug-in, or signing up for an email list.